 Stomatitis is inflammation of the mouth.
 It affects the mucous membranes, which are the thin skin coverings on the inside surface of the mouth.
-The membranes produce the protective mucus, as well as lining the digestive system, from the mouth to the anus.
+Types of stomatitis include canker sores and cold sores.

 Stomatitis that reoccurs and includes mouth ulcers is called recurrent aphthous stomatitis (RAS) and is the